kataras/iris/README.md

 ```sh
 $ go run hellojson.go
 ```
-> TIP #1> $ iris run main.go to enable hot-reload on .go source code changes.
+> TIP: $ iris run main.go to enable hot-reload on .go source code changes.

-> TIP #2> iris.Config.IsDevelopment = true to monitor the changes you make in the templates.
+> TIP: iris.Config.IsDevelopment = true to monitor the changes you make in the templates.

+> TIP:  Want to change the default Router's behavior to something else like Gorilla's Mux?
+Go [there](https://github.com/iris-contrib/examples/tree/master/plugin_gorillamux) to learn how.

 Open your browser or any other http client at http://localhost:6000/api/user/42.